Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/2-call-own-api-blazor-server/README.md

 ---
 page_type: sample
 name: How to secure a Blazor Server app with the Microsoft identity platform on CIAM
-description: This sample demonstrates an ASP.NET Core Web App signing-in a user and calling an ASP.NET Core Web API that is secured with Azure AD.
+description: This sample demonstrates an ASP.NET Core Web App signing-in a user and calling an ASP.NET Core Web API that is secured with Azure AD CIAM.
 languages:
  - csharp
 products: